Boromir Bull Terriers ~ New Zealand

 The above conditions are primarily checked by a general veterinarian.
 If problems are noticed at this check, then the next step is to go to a specialist to get more accurate results.

 If we clear our breeding stock of the above diseases on a regular basis (like a car's warrant of fitness), then we are all doing our 'bit' towards creating a healthier (and consequently happier) dog.
+The two kidney problems described above are thought to be inherited as autosomal dominant genes, which means that we should never see the problem in the offspring of cleared parents.
+Heart and patella problems are inherited recessively, which means that it can skip generations.
+We hope that by only breeding from dogs with good hearts and patellae we will lessen the incidence of these problems in their offspring.

 FOOD - We all know that eating fresh, unprocessed food is best for us.
 The same principal can be applied to our animals.
 They have not evolved to eat processed food, and all kinds of skin and health problems can be attributed to diet.
 Bull Terriers do very well on raw meaty bones, tripe and raw veges.
 We follow the principles of the BARF diet with our pups from weaning to old age.
 We also prefer to use alternative medicine when we can, but always rely on our vet for advice.